filipmaelbrancke/portfolio-optimization/README.md

 # portfolio-optimization
 Cryptocurrency portfolio optimization

-This repository contains a Jupyter notebook with a cryptocurrency portfolio investment strategy.
-Inspired by [Benjamin Cowen](https://intothecryptoverse.com/)'s videos related to maximizing your risk-adjusted returns by solving for the maximum Sharpe Ratio which exists on the Efficient Frontier.
+This repository contains a Jupyter notebook with a cryptocurrency portfolio optimization strategy.
+Inspired by [Benjamin Cowen](https://intothecryptoverse.com/)'s videos related to maximizing your risk-adjusted returns by solving for the maximum [Sharpe](https://www.investopedia.com/terms/s/sharperatio.asp) [Ratio](https://www.investopedia.com/articles/07/sharpe_ratio.asp).
 Crunching some historic returns and volatility data to find the portfolio which gives the best expected return for each unit of risk.

 ---